joelvoss/jvdx-core/README.md

 uses internally it's strongly recommended that you set `"module": "ESNext"` and `"target": "ESNext"` in your `tsconfig.json`.

+If you're using CSS Modules, set `"include": ["node_modules/@jvdx/core/index.d.ts"]` in your `tsconfig.json` to enable type annotations of your CSS Module imports.

 ### CSS and CSS Modules

 Importing CSS files is supported via `import "./foo.css"`.
 By default, generated